Auto-generated

 2.2 The Auditory Where (“Dorsal”) Stream

 In contrast to the ventral ‘what’-stream, the dorsal pathway has no single, universally accepted functional definition.
-Depending on the theoretical framework, the dorsal stream has been characterized as a spatial localization system (Rauschecker & Scott (2009) - Nature Neuroscience), a sensorimotor integration pathway for speech (Hickok & Poeppel 2007 - Nature), or a system for processing affective prosody (Frühholz (2015) - NeuroImage).
+Depending on the theoretical framework, the dorsal stream has been characterised as a spatial localisation system (Rauschecker & Scott (2009)), a sensorimotor integration pathway for speech (Hickok & Poeppel (2007)), or a system for processing affective prosody (Frühholz (2015)).
 These accounts are not mutually exclusive — they reflect different levels of description of the same anatomical pathway.
 For the purposes of this thesis, the dorsal stream is treated as a spatial-motor system subserving both spatial orienting and audiomotor integration, with the FEF as its prefrontal top-down control hub.

 2.2.1 Spatial Processing and Audio-Motor Integration

-The spatial-motor characterization of the dorsal stream focuses on converging evidence across species and methodologies.
-Early support came from non-human primate studies demonstrating posterior auditory cortex sensitivity to sound location (Rauschecker & Afsahi (2023) - Journal of Comparative Neurology), complemented by neuroimaging showing right-lateralized temporo-parietal activation for spatial processing and the clinical observation that spatial neglect is more severe after right-hemisphere damage.
+The spatial-motor characterisation of the dorsal stream focuses on converging evidence across species and methodologies.
+Early support came from non-human primate studies demonstrating posterior auditory cortex sensitivity to sound location (Rauschecker & Afsahi (2023)), complemented by neuroimaging showing right-lateralized temporo-parietal activation for spatial processing (Griffiths et al. (1998)) and the clinical observation that spatial neglect is more severe after right-hemisphere damage.

-This sensorimotor dimension was elaborated by Hickok and Poeppel (2004, 2007), who proposed that the dorsal stream maps acoustic speech signals onto articulatory representations, projecting from the STG via the Sylvian parietal temporal area (Spt) to frontal regions including Broca’s area.
+This sensorimotor dimension was elaborated by Hickok and Poeppel (2004, 2007), who proposed that the dorsal stream maps acoustic speech signals onto articulatory representations, projecting from the STG via the Sylvian parietal temporal area (Spt) to frontal regions including Broca’s area (pars opercularis, Area 44, and pars triangularis, Area 45).
 Rather than contradicting the spatial account, this suggests that the dorsal pathway supports a broader spatial-motor function — localizing sounds in space and coupling that information with motor action plans.

 2.2.2 Anatomical Definition and Evidence

-The auditory dorsal “where”-stream originates posterior to Herschl’s Gyrus in the planum temporale and STG (Ahveninen et al. (2006) - PNAS), and extends through auditory association areas before reaching parietal and frontal regions.
-A4 and A5 have EC to motion-sensitive areas MT and MST, which connect to superior parietal regions (7AL, 7Am, 7PC), consistent with a dorsal “where”-stream (Rolls et al. (2023) - Cerebral Cortex).
+The auditory dorsal “where”-stream originates posterior to Herschl’s Gyrus in the planum temporale and STG (Ahveninen et al. (2006)), and extends through auditory association areas before reaching parietal and frontal regions.
+A4 and A5 have EC to motion-sensitive areas MT and MST, which connect to superior parietal regions (7AL, 7Am, 7PC), consistent with a dorsal “where”-stream (Rolls et al. (2023)).

 The inferior parietal cortex (specifically PF, PFop and PFcm) corresponds to the gyrus of the classical IPL (Baker (2018)) and forms a critical relay station within the “where”-stream.
-Consistent with both Rauschecker & Scott (2009) - Nature Neuroscience and Hickok & Poeppel 2007 - Nature/Hickok & Poeppel (2004) - Cognition, the “where”-pathway projects from posterior superior temporal cortex (pST) through parietal cortex before reaching prefrontal regions.
-These inferior parietal areas function as higher-level coordinator between auditory and somatosensory areas such as OP1-4 and FOP1 (Glasser et al. (2016) - Nature).
+Consistent with both Rauschecker & Scott (2009) and Hickok & Poeppel (2007)/Hickok & Poeppel (2004), the “where”-pathway projects from posterior superior temporal cortex (pST) through parietal cortex before reaching prefrontal regions.
+These inferior parietal areas function as higher-level coordinator between auditory and somatosensory areas such as OP1-4 and FOP1 (Glasser et al. (2016)).
 Additionally, posterior parietal areas may serve as a relay station to the premotor cortex (PMC).

-Importantly, the IPL does not appear to be driven by acoustic stimuli (Rauschecker & Scott (2009) - Nature Neuroscience), rather the angular gyrus is involved in higher-order speech processing - along with clear prefrontal activation.
-This suggests, the inferior parietal cortex is involved in domain-general, language-related speech comprehension, rather than low-level auditory processing (Rauschecker & Scott (2009) - Nature Neuroscience).
+Importantly, the IPL does not appear to be driven by acoustic stimuli (Rauschecker & Scott (2009)), rather the angular gyrus is involved in higher-order speech processing - along with clear prefrontal activation.
+This suggests, the inferior parietal cortex is involved in domain-general, language-related speech comprehension, rather than low-level auditory processing (Rauschecker & Scott (2009)).

-Superior parietal regions 7AM, 7PC, 7AL receive direct auditory input from A4 and PBelt and may support tracking moving objects in space (Rolls et al. (2023) - Cerebral Cortex).
+Finally, superior parietal regions 7AM, 7PC, 7AL receive direct auditory input from A4 and PBelt and may support tracking moving objects in space (Rolls et al. (2023)).

-Taken together the evidence reviewed in 2.2.1 and 2.2.2 suggests that the auditory “where”-stream does not map on one functional label only, but rather has a spatial-processing (Rauschecker & Scott (2009) - Nature Neuroscience) and a sensori-motor-integration (Hickok & Poeppel 2007 - Nature) function and reflect different levels within the same dorsal pathway.
+Taken together, the evidence reviewed in 2.2.1, 2.2.2 and 2.2.3 suggests that the auditory “where”-stream does not map on one functional label only, but rather has a spatial-processing (Rauschecker & Scott (2009)) and a sensori-motor-integration (Hickok & Poeppel (2007)) function and reflect different levels within the same dorsal pathway.

-Spatial processing in the temporo-parietal cortex is predominantly right-lateralized, consistent with the well-documented asymmetry of spatial neglect in patients with right-hemispheric damage (Rauschecker & Scott (2009) - Nature Neuroscience).
-In contrast, Hickok & Poeppel’s dorsal language model that links area Spt to Broca’s area is strongly left-dominant (Hickok & Poeppel 2007 - Nature).
+Spatial processing in the temporo-parietal cortex is predominantly right-lateralized, consistent with the well-documented asymmetry of spatial neglect in patients with right-hemispheric damage (Rauschecker & Scott (2009)).
+In contrast, Hickok & Poeppel’s dorsal language model that links area Spt to Broca’s area is strongly left-dominant (Hickok & Poeppel (2007)).
 This hemispheric dissociation suggests that the “where”-stream operates in parallel in both hemispheres with different functional emphases: right-lateralized spatial and motion processing, and left-lateralized sensorimotor integration.

-Further findings support this account, with caudal auditory belt area receiving somatosensory input (Rauschecker & Scott (2009) - Nature Neuroscience) and the inferior parietal cortex - especially PF, PFcm, PFop - serving as an interface between auditory, somatosensory and motor signals.
+Further findings support this account, with caudal auditory belt area receiving somatosensory input (Rauschecker & Scott (2009)) and the inferior parietal cortex - especially PF, PFcm, PFop - serving as an interface between auditory, somatosensory and motor signals.

-For the purpose of this thesis, the “where”-stream is therefore treated as a spatial-motor system: primarily organized around spatial and motor processing, with a left-dominant component that extends into speech production.
+For the purpose of this thesis, the “where”-stream is therefore treated as a spatial-motor system: primarily organised around spatial and motor processing, with a left-hemispheric component that extends into speech production.
 The FEF serves as a primary prefrontal node, embedded anatomically in the DAN and structurally connected to the posterior parietal regions.

 3.0 Methods